Introduction

 Challenges in construction project management

-- Communication and document management: Ensuring clear information flow.
+- Communication and document management: Establishes a transparent flow of information.

 - Accurate estimating: Developing precise cost and time estimates.

-- Breaking down data silos: Integrating information across teams.
+- Breaking down data silos: Involves sharing information across different teams.

 - Risk management: Identifying risks and developing contingency plans.